oppong34/oppong34/README.md

 - 👋 Hi, I’m @oppong34
 - 👀 I’m interested in ...machine learning algothrims
-- 🌱 I’m currently learning ...Machine learning
+- 🌱 I’m currently learning ...Machine learning and Ethical hacking !!full stuck developer !!
+Biometric palm scanning Technology !!
+SPS!! many more
 - 💞️ I’m looking to collaborate on ...CCNA and SPS Team and Alx backend developer and Artificial intelligence
 - 📫 How to reach me ... +233594553782
 - 😄 Pronouns: ...